Alpha-lacrim/Alpha-lacrim/README.md

 - 👋 Hi, I’m @Alpha-lacrim a junior programmer and a computer engineering student.

-- 👀 I’m interested in algorithms, AI and video games
+- 👀 I’m interested in Cybersecurity, AI and video games

 - 🌱 I’m currently learning and not working